jasongief/PSP_CVPR_2021/README.md

 ## Data preparation
 The AVE dataset and the extracted audio and visual features can be downloaded from [https://github.com/YapengTian/AVE-ECCV18](https://github.com/YapengTian/AVE-ECCV18).
 Other preprocessed files used in this repository can be downloaded from [here](https://drive.google.com/file/d/1juKwV813ZibgX79VDjB6X6Pnmq1X7Huz/view?usp=sharing).
-All the data needed is listed as below, and these files should be included in the ``data`` folder.
+All the required data are listed as below, and these files should be placed into the ``data`` folder.
 <pre><code>
 audio_feature.h5  visual_feature.h5  audio_feature_noisy.h5 visual_feature_noisy.h5
 right_label.h5  prob_label.h5  labels_noisy.h5  mil_labels.h5